'Public Art Now' Tour – Downtown Area

 To plan your visit, please check RBC Place London’s website for their operational hours: www.rbcplacelondon.com/upcoming-events

 Corner of Wellington Street and Queens Avenue

 People and the City was designed by Stuart Reid and Doreen Balabanoff.
 Installed in 1991, it is a civic monument that pays tribute to the peoples of London, from its Indigenous roots, through the latter half of the 20th century.
 The central figure is a cross section of two profiles, one embodying the First Nations, the other representing John Graves Simcoe, the first lieutenant governor of Upper Canada.

 The artwork encompasses a solid flat bronze sheet with a series of cathedral like windows – evincing a medieval reliquary, that houses outlined silhouettes of notable figures from London’s past.
-Situated across the street is a bronze map that labels each window and the names of the represented figures.
-For example, the top two windows portray Native Peoples and Early Settlers, the middle windows feature people who are recognized in the fields of Politics and Law, Religious Leaders, Service and Activism, and Humanitarians, while the bottom six windows depict people celebrated for excellence in Philanthropy, Research, Education, Business, Industry and Labour, Sports and Entertainment, and the Arts.
+Situated across the street (on the East side of Wellington) is a bronze map that labels each window and the names of the represented figures.
+For example, the top two windows portray Indigenous Peoples and Early Settlers, the middle windows feature people who are recognized in the fields of Politics and Law, Religious Leaders, Service and Activism, and Humanitarians, while the bottom six windows depict people celebrated for excellence in Philanthropy, Research, Education, Business, Industry and Labour, Sports and Entertainment, and the Arts.

 Forest City Playground – Market Lane Murals